-Title III Parent Notification Requirements
+English Language Learner Parent Notification Requirements

-The child's level of English proficiency, how such level was assessed, and the child's academic level;
+- The child's level of English proficiency, how such level was assessed, and the child's academic level;

-The method of instruction that will be used to serve the child, including a description of other methods of instruction available and how those methods differ in content, instructional goals, and the use of English and a native language, if applicable.
+- The method of instruction that will be used to serve the child, including a description of other methods of instruction available and how those methods differ in content, instructional goals, and the use of English and a native language, if applicable.

-How the program will meet the specific needs of the child in attaining English and meeting state standards;
+- How the program will meet the specific needs of the child in attaining English and meeting state standards;

-How the instructional program will meet the objectives of an individualized education program of a child with a disability; and
+- How the instructional program will meet the objectives of an individualized education program of a child with a disability; and

-Written guidance on the rights that parents have to remove their child from a program upon their request, in accordance with N.J.A.C.
+- Written guidance on the rights that parents have to remove their child from a program upon their request, in accordance with N.J.A.C.
 6A:15-1.13, or to choose another program or method of instruction, if available, and how parents will be provided assistance in selecting the best program to serve their child.

-A school receiving Title III funds must implement an effective means of outreach to parents of LEP children.
+A school receiving Title I or III funds must implement an effective means of outreach to parents of ELLs.
 Outreach to parents must include information on how parents can become involved in the education of their children and how they can actively participate in helping their children learn English, achieve at high levels in the core academic subjects and meet state standards.
 Outreach also must include regular meetings for parents and notices of such meetings to parents so that parents have the opportunity to provide suggestions and recommendations.